Hendrik Vermeulen: Early life

-After the sudden death of his father Johannes Urbanus, the couture prodigy aged six started sewing under the supervision of his mother, Gerbrecht Christina Naudé, a skilled seamstress and talented dressmaker who was renowned in her community for her excellent sewing skills.
+After the sudden death of his father, Johannes Urbanus, the couture prodigy aged six started sewing under the supervision of his mother, Gerbrecht Christina Naudé, a skilled seamstress and talented dressmaker who was renowned in her community for her excellent sewing skills.
 At age 15, he sold his first evening dress and started to focus all his attention on the fashion industry while attending various related fashion workshops and classes.

-In the beginning of 2001 he enrolled in an intensive Couture course at FCI, a fashion institute with schools in Pretoria, South Africa and California, USA; and finished his 4 years program accelerated over 2 years while grabbing the "Student of the Year" award and receiving his diploma in Couture in 2003.
+In the beginning of 2001, he enrolled in an intensive Couture course at FCI, a fashion institute with schools in Pretoria, South Africa, and California, USA, and finished his 4-year program accelerated over 2 years while grabbing the "Student of the Year" award and receiving his diploma in Couture in 2003.

 Fashion career

-In 2007 Hendrik Vermeulen decided to start on his own business by producing custom made bridal wear and exclusive formal evening wear under his own name, the Hendrik Vermeulen Couture label was born.
+In 2007, Hendrik Vermeulen decided to start his own business by producing custom-made bridal wear and exclusive formal evening wear under his own name, the Hendrik Vermeulen Couture label was born.

 Hendrik received his first invitation to an International fashion week in 2010.
 A collective of earlier work was showcased at Mozambique Fashion Week in Maputo the same year.
 The following year, Hendrik became the first South African designer to receive a second invitation and to showcase a second time at Mozambique Fashion Week during their 2014 edition in Maputo.

 In March 2011, Hendrik Vermeulen was appointed as a board member of the World Fashion Council to endeavour to make a difference by empowering women through skills development for the future of the World Fashion.
 In 2012, he was appointed a board member of the South African National Chapter of the World Fashion Organization.
 Also in 2012, Hendrik Vermeulen Couture showcases at the first edition of the Perth Fashion Week.
 The presentation thrilled the audience with a South African Inspired Collection called "Nkosi Sikelel' iAfrica" (God Bless Africa).
-This was the start of Hendrik's passion for creating his own unique fabrics through various methods of fabric manipulation, hand dyeing and airbrushing; having learned some of the skills required while practising one of his hobbies, carpentry.
+This was the start of Hendrik's passion for creating his own unique fabrics through various methods of fabric manipulation, hand dyeing, and airbrushing, having learned some of the skills required while practising one of his hobbies, carpentry.

 With the arrival of Digital Fabric Printing in South Africa, Hendrik started working very closely with a Cape Town-based printing company to perfect the reactive dye process on silk and other natural fibres.
 This inspiration led to the creation of the "Reflections of Subterranean Luxury" collection, putting his newly acquired skills to the test.
 The collection was first presented during the launch of the prêt-à-porter label Simply Vermeulen at the Design Indaba in March 2013.

 Early in 2014, Hendrik's work caught the eye of AltaRoma's vice president, Valeria Mangani.
 The Couture house received its first invitation to showcase at World of Fashion part of Rome Fashion Week's calendar.
 Hendrik showed off his corsetry skills and knowledge of the female body acquired during his study of physiology, by creating a range called "Insecta Mirabilis", a collection combining a vast array of couture skills and body manipulation through corsetry.